viamrobotics/js-config/README.md

 ### Publish

-Publish a package to npm and add a tag to the repository
+Publish a package to npm and add a tag to the repository.

+> [!NOTE]
+> Prefer `pnpm publish --recursive` if you are publishing packages from a monorepo.

 ```yaml
 - name: Publish to npm